Writing copy that generates millions of dollars is easy, right?

 This is the big enchilada.

-The call to action that will drive the majority of response.
+The call to action will drive the majority of responses.

 It will change depending on the offer and what you’re trying to achieve.

 In general, you’re going to clearly tell the reader to purchase the product, opt into a list, etc.